 Are you searching for a reliable way to trade bullish trends?
-Then look no further than the bull pennant pattern.
+One such pattern is the bull pennant pattern.

 The bullish pennant is a formation that signals the extension of an upward move in price.
 Read on to learn more about the bullish pennant pattern and how to trade FX pairs using this powerful technical tool.